risboo6909/librarian/README.md

 # librarian
 Programming languages libraries indexer written in Rust

+Uses [MeiliSearch](https://github.com/meilisearch/MeiliSearch) as a backend for storing and searching data.

 All libraries are stored in JSON format and have following structure:

 ```json